Include a source code scan to your escrow for more Security

-Every day, companies around the world license custom software applications that are critical to the operation of their business- the development of which can cost in the millions.
-Due to the critical nature of these applications, more and more companies are requiring software developers to store their software source code and documentation around its use, in a source code escrow.
+In today's business environment, companies frequently license custom software applications that are critical to their operations.
+Developing these applications can involve significant financial investment, often running into millions.
+Given the importance of these applications, it's increasingly common for companies to require software developers to store their software's source code and related documentation in a source code escrow.

 The software source code has strategic value to a company and, like anything of value, it’s natural to want to protect it.
 In this scenario, putting in place a source code escrow agreement is exactly the insurance that companies need.